 If you are collecting customers’ personal data for contact tracing, you need to make sure you have procedures in place to handle it securely and safely.
 You must make sure your staff understand what they should and shouldn’t do with customer information and you must make sure they put it into practice.
-For example, customer logs should only be available to those who need them.
-They should not be used to make personal contact with customers or for direct marketing or anything else other than contact tracing.
+For example, customer logs should only be available to those who need them and staff should be trained to keep manual lists and log books out of public sight.
+They must not be used to make personal contact with customers or for direct marketing or anything else other than contact tracing.

 Not handling personal data properly means businesses and staff risk breaching the Data Protection Act with severe consequences for both.

 Be clear, open and honest with people about why you are collecting their data, who you will be sharing it with and how long you will keep it.

 You should follow government guidance about the specific information you need to collect from your staff.